toby-godfrey-aive/setup_scripts/README.md

 An SSH key must be added to GitHub before using these scripts.

+**Update: this script should now check this and create a key if necessary.**

 Here’s a fully filled-out, renumbered version of your steps:

 ### 1. Check if an SSH key already exists